 Ace wiped a tear from his eye after he finally calmed down.
 "It's just… you act like you don't care what anyone else thinks and yet…" He stifled some snickers that dared to escape.
 "And yet, you worry so much about how people see you.
 You constantly reinvent yourself and try to fit in with all kinds of costumes, superhero names and…" The giggles the hare tried to hold back tittered from his throat.
 "Don't take this the wrong way but I've got to ask why?
 Why do you have these conflicting things going on with you?"

-Duck opened his mouth to answer but then he closed it and realized there was a deeper meaning behind his actions.
+Duck opened his mouth to answer but then he closed it and realised there was a deeper meaning behind his actions.
 He swallowed a sore lump in his throat as Ace grasped from the others pensive expression.

 "Sorry, I didn't mean to impose on you-"